ChainRxn12/react.bd/README.md

 ## Usage

 *  This is a portfolio application powered by react-app and deployed on GH-Pages.
+This react-app portfolio shows potential employers my ability to create single-page applications.
+The react-app portfolio application displays a header, footer, and body that transitions seemlessly through the different sections of the portfolio with the help of a navigation bar.

+*  Included in the react-app portfolio is an About Me, Portfolio, Contact, and Resume for the applicant.
+The footer displays icon links for associated social media (Github, LinkedIn, Instagram, etc.)

 ## Contributing